-- Hormone Pellets: Bioidentical hormones can enhance vitality, muscle mass and energy levels along with improving bone, brain, breast and heart health.
+- Hormone Pellets: Bioidentical hormones can enhance vitality, muscle mass, and energy levels along with improving bone, brain, breast, and heart health.
 It can also improve focus memory, metabolism, libido while decreasing depression, anxiety, and weight gain.

 - Depression and Cortisol: Depression can be related to Cortisol, which is a chemical and neurotransmitter, which allows the transmission of signals from one nerve cell to another with the purpose of activating a receptor.
-They help modulate our mood, sleep, memory, learning, eating habits, sexual desire, concentration, and emotional well-being
+They help modulate our mood, sleep, memory, learning, eating habits, sexual desire, concentration, and emotional well-being.

 - Estrogen and Progesterone: A woman’s life can be explained by the fluctuations of two hormones, estrogen, and progesterone.
 When these hormones are in their normal balance a woman’s life is wonderful.
-When they are out of balance problems to follow.
+When they are out of balance problems follow.

 - Menopause: Menopause usually occurs between ages 48 and 52.
-The onset of hot flashes, extreme mood swings, insomnia, hair loss, uncontrollable weight gain, skin changes, vaginal dryness, decreased sex drive, the fear of osteoporosis, breast cancer and heart disease all are a part of American women’s experience.
+The onset of hot flashes, extreme mood swings, insomnia, hair loss, uncontrollable weight gain, skin changes, vaginal dryness, decreased sex drive, the fear of osteoporosis, breast cancer, and heart disease all are a part of American women’s experience.

-- Perimenopause: Perimenopause is a time in a woman’s life which usually occurs between age 35 and 48.
+- Perimenopause: Perimenopause is a time in a woman’s life that usually occurs between age 35 and 48.
 Many changes occur in a woman’s body during perimenopause.
 The perimenopausal period can create instability in a woman’s life because the menstrual cycle affects all aspects of a woman’s physical, mental and emotional health.

 - PMS: PMS is a condition that affects over 80% of women in the United States but is undiagnosed by most physicians.
 Most physicians recognize 5% of women who suffer from severe PMS.
 Severe depression, irritability, and mood swings during the last two weeks of the menstrual cycle can interfere with a woman’s ability to function at home and work.

-- Salivary Testing: Salivary testing, also called Saliva testing is the most accurate method to determine active steroid hormones (i.e. progesterone, estrogen, DHEA and testosterone) levels.
+- Salivary Testing: Salivary testing, also called Saliva testing is the most accurate method to determine active steroid hormones (i.e. progesterone, estrogen, DHEA, and testosterone) levels.
 It is much more precise and useful than blood or urine testing for measuring active hormone levels.